 - Information about National Diplomas in Building Control Surveying

-Auckland Council's programme for graduates to become building control officers
+Auckland Council's programme for graduates to become building inspectors

-Auckland Council trains graduates in architecture, building science, construction or engineering to become building control officers.
+Auckland Council trains graduates in architecture, construction management or civil engineering to become building inspectors.

 Building surveyors need to be: